 What is a payload?

-Metasploit is the most popular tool for penetration testing which makes use of a payload called as Meterpreter.
-Once the payload breaks into the system, it can launch a variety of attacks. e.g. Upload/download files from the system, capture screenshots and steal password hashes.
-It can even give you full control over the affected system.
+Metasploit is the boss in the field of penetration testing.
+It makes use of a payload known as a Meterpreter.
+Once this payload infects the system, it can unleash an array of actions, such as file upload/download, screen capture, and the extraction of password hashes.
+Ultimately, It leaves you with full control over the infected system.

-Since it’s impractical for a hacker to know the exact topology of a company infrastructure, so launching an all out, brute force attack is the best odd he or she could try to find out possible vulnerabilities in a system.
+Since it’s impractical for a hacker to know the exact topology of company infrastructure, launching an all-out, brute force attack is the best odd he or she could try to find out possible vulnerabilities in a system.

-Similarly, in this type of penetration test, the tester doesn’t know the internals of a web application and nor does he has any clue about the source code or the system design.
+Similarly, in this type of penetration test, the tester doesn’t know the internals of a web application.
+He doesn’t even have any clue about the source code or the system design.
 Hence, this type of testing may take longer than the expected time to complete.